 The Company's normalized earnings per share in 2011 could also benefit from increased Alberta power prices stemming from TransAlta Utilities Inc's (TransAlta) recent announcement surrounding Sundance 1 and 2.
 Both base load coal-fired power plants went offline in mid December 2010 and due to the magnitude of damage on both assets, TransAlta intends to terminate the Power Purchase Arrangements (PPAs) for these units, thereby removing 560 MW from the Alberta power grid.
 From the end of the third quarter of 2010 to the middle of February 2011, average 2011 forward prices for Alberta power, inclusive of January and February 2011 actual spot prices, rose \$20/MWh to \$65/MWh.
 However, it is likely that the counterparty to the PPA and/or the Alberta Balancing Pool will dispute TransAlta's determination.
 Accordingly, the outcome of this event is uncertain.
-Based on the Company's Alberta portfolio position in January and February, 2011 when power prices spiked up, the Company expects its earnings and funds from operations in the first quarter of 2011 to be well below the financial performance of the first quarter of 2010 as well as the Company's planned performance for the first quarter of 2011.
-If prices for the balance of 2011 settle at the forward rates of early March 2011, the Company expects full year earnings and funds from operations to exceed previous guidance and internal plans.
+Based on the Company's Alberta portfolio position in January and February, 2011 to be well below the financial performance of the first quarter of 2010 as well as the Company's planned performance for the first quarter of 2010 as well as the forward rates of early March 2011, the Company expects full year earnings and funds from operations to exceed previous guidance and internal plans.